 July 8–12, 2019

-The Autry Teacher Academy is an annual professional development program based on the Autry’s belief that the techniques and resources of museums can help talented teachers create engaging, powerful, and memorable project-based learning units in the classroom.
+The Autry Teacher Academy is an annual professional development program based on the Autry’s belief that the techniques and resources of museums can help talented teachers create engaging, powerful, and memorable project based learning unit plans in the classroom.

 Autry Teacher Academy Application